chraibi/amritsar/README.md

 # Rethinking the Amritsar Massacre through Agent-Based Modeling and Social Psychology

 This repository contains an agent-based modeling (ABM) simulation that models crowd evacuation dynamics during crisis scenarios, specifically inspired by the Amritsar Massacre.
-The simulation incorporates social psychology principles to understand how crowd behavior, and spatial constraints affect evacuation outcomes.
+The simulation is built using [JuPedSim](jupedsim.org), a software for simulating pedestrian dynamics, and incorporates social psychology principles to understand how crowd behavior, and spatial constraints affect evacuation outcomes.

 ## Overview

-The simulation models agents (pedestrians) attempting to evacuate from a confined space under crisis conditions.
+The simulation models agents (pedestrians) attempting to evacuate from a confined space under crisis conditions using the [JuPedSim](jupedsim.org) pedestrian dynamics software.

 Key features include:

 - **Stamina decay over time**: Agents' movement speed decreases based on exposure time and distance to exits